 If you get an EPO, it should be served on the abuser by law enforcement.
 It is important that you provide accurate, up-to-date information about where the abuser can be found in order for the EPO to be served.
 Arrangements for service will be made by the court clerk after the judge issues the order.
 For sheriff department contact information, go to our KY Sheriff Departments page.
 The respondent must receive notice of the hearing for the final DVO.
 If s/he does not receive notice, the hearing will be rescheduled.

 You can also register with a statewide system, called VINE Protective Order to receive a confidential notification when the order is served on the abuser.

 You can find more information about service of process in our Preparing for Court – By Yourself section, in the question called What is service of process and how do I accomplish it?

 Step 5 - Full court hearing

 You must go the full court hearing.
 If you do not go, your emergency protective order (EPO) will expire, and you may not be able to obtain a domestic violence order (DVO).

 If the abuser does not show up for the hearing, the judge may still grant you a DVO, or the judge may reschedule the hearing.
 You may wish to hire a lawyer to help with your case, especially if the abuser has a lawyer.
-If the abuser shows up with a lawyer, you can ask the judge for a “continuance” (a later court date) so that you have time to find a lawyer.
+If the abuser shows up with a lawyer, you can ask the judge to postpone the case so that you have time to find a lawyer.
 Go to our KY Finding a Lawyer page for legal referrals.
 You can also represent yourself.
 See our At the Hearing page for tips on how to represent yourself in a protective order hearing.

 If you cannot go to the hearing at the scheduled time, you may call the judge’s office to ask that your case be “continued,” but the judge may deny your request.
 If the court does issue a continuance, the court should also reissue an EPO to you since your original one will probably expire before the rescheduled hearing.